jlesquembre/autopilot/docs/source/choices.rst

 `~/.config/autopilot/licenses`).
 Filename would be used to generate the selectable list of licenses.
 By default, user licenses are private, and the `Private` classifier would be added to your `setup.py`.
-If you want to change this behaviour, the first line of your license must be like this:
+If you want to change this behavior, the first line of your license must be like this:

 .. code-block:: text